phanumat/Documentation/tools-and-ide/github-integration.rst

 Open a terminal or command prompt and change directory to the root of your forked repository.

 Type ``git fetch origin`` and press Enter.
-This will fetch the branches and their commits from your forked SmartThingsPublic repository.
+This will fetch the branches and their commits from your forked PEA HiVEPublic repository.

 **Step 2 - Checkout your local branch**